nicolasparada/blog/content/posts/javascript-client-router.md

 pageOutlet.appendChild(page)
 ```

-Now the handlers... instead of returning some message text, they return actual DOM; in this case, they all return a `HTMLHeadingElement` (`<h1>`), but you can return any instance of `Node` like a `DocumentFragment` or a `HTMLTemplateElement` content.
+Now the handlers... instead of returning some string, they return actual DOM; in this case, they all return a `Text`, but you can return any instance of `Node` like `DocumentFragment` or `HTMLTemplateElement` content.

 Below, we call `router.exec()` passing `location.pathname` and append the result to the page outlet div.